ManiAm/DataSpider/README.md

 ### Celery Worker

-Celery is a distributed task queue system that enables asynchronous execution of time-consuming or parallelizable tasks using worker processes.
+Celery is a distributed `task queue` system that enables asynchronous execution of time-consuming or parallelizable tasks using worker processes.
 It is widely used for background job processing in web applications, supporting various messaging brokers like Redis or RabbitMQ to queue and dispatch tasks.
 It allows developers to scale workloads across multiple machines or containers, improving responsiveness and throughput.

 Upon startup, the worker connects to a Redis message broker and listens for incoming tasks.
-It is configured with a concurrency level of 4 using the prefork model, where the main process forks four child processes in advance to handle tasks concurrently.
+It is configured with a concurrency level of 4 (number of logical CPUs) using the prefork model, where the main process forks four child processes in advance to handle tasks concurrently.
 Prefork is Celery's default and most robust execution pool, offering strong performance and isolation, especially for CPU-bound or blocking operations.
+Note that Celery successfully detected and registered all the defined tasks.

 ```text
  -------------- celery@celery_worker v5.5.2 (immunity)